introdh/intro-dh2018-kaydub14/assignment3_WHITE.md

 these places using the longitude and latitude coordinates in Google maps.
 I then downloaded the data as a CSV file so it could be uploaded to ArcGIS Online.
 Using ArcGIS, I uploaded my data represented in the CSV file so that my points or the places I went to could be reflected in the map.
-While building the map, I decided that I would just highlight the events that were most important to me in order to tell my persecption of space and place.
+While building the map, I decided that I would just highlight the events that were most important to me in order to tell my perception of space and place.
 That's why I only picked the places that really meant the most to me regardless of whether it was in the city or on campus.

 **2. Drawing on the constraints, critiques and ideas outlined by Bodenhamer and Crampton, discuss the challenges of representing space